↑

 Pinto beans with cilantro in a slow cooker.

-• Charro beans served alongside carne asada is one of the most popular and authentic ways to eat them.
+• Charro beans served alongside slow cooker carne asada or slow cooker chile colorado for an authentic way to enjoy them.

 Bowl of charro beans.